 There is more to creating a website than meets the eye.
-It’s not just a great design, adding some content, slapping some CTAs on there and then thinking that you’re done.
-It’s crucial that you consider SEO when building your site.
-This ensures that the content - and therefore your business - can actually be found online.
+It’s not just a great design, adding some blog posts, slapping on some CTAs on there and then kicking back as the organic traffic rolls in and your posts appear at the top of the search results .
+It’s crucial that you consider Search Engine Optimization (SEO) when building your site.
+This ensures that your content - and therefore your business - can actually be found online by your potential customers.
 This is doubly important when it comes to SEO for startups.
 If you’re a startup, you’ve got a small team, very little time and you begin with zero or few customers.
-The time you spend on trying to sell your product or service must, therefore, be optimized to the max.
+You don't have the time - or money - to hire an SEO expert, so the time you spend on trying to sell your product or service must be optimized to the max.

 But SEO is one of those things that covers a wide range of topics, issues and thus… info.

-Although we’ve called this article ‘SEO for startups’, it is essentially about the basics of being found online.
-Search engines scour the web with ‘spiders’, looking for fresh sites, pages and content.
+Although we’ve called this article ‘SEO for startups’, it isn't a guide for content marketing.
+Instead, we're focusing on the basics of being found online.
+Search engines crawl the web with ‘spiders’, looking for fresh sites, pages and content.
 They use the information they find to work out how useful it may be for potential readers.
 The information gathered when crawling the web is then visible on Search Engine Result Pages (SERPs).
-This isn’t just about keywords, but also about the content that people actually want to read and share.
-Good content helps a site rank higher in SERPs, which in turn leads to more traffic, more leads, and more customers.
+This isn’t just about keywords, but also the content that people actually want to read and share.
+Good content helps a site rank higher in Search Engine Results Pages (SERPs) which in turn leads to more traffic, more potential customers, more leads, and more buyers.

 Begin with the end in mind

-There are a lot of factors to consider when it comes to SEO for startups - and just as many blogs already dedicated to the factors for ranking on a SERP page (literally - ranking factors).
-We suggest you read the links we’ve added to the end of this article, if you want to dive deeper.
-They’re the best you’ll find anywhere. 🙂
+There are a lot of factors to consider when it comes to SEO for startups - and just as many blogs already dedicated to the best way to rank on a SERP page (literally - ranking factors).
+We suggest you read the links we’ve added to the end of this article if you want to dive deeper.
+They’re the best you’ll find anywhere and cover things like technical SEO, link building and research for long-tail keywords. 🙂

-What we’ll cover here are the basics of being found online.
-Too often we begin a mission with a client - especially early-stage startups - and discover a bunch of issues that are fairly basic and simple to fix.
+What we’re going to cover here are the basics of being found online.
+Too often we begin a mission with a client - especially early-stage startups - and not only do we need to explain the benefits of SEO, but we also discover a bunch of issues that are simple to fix.
 If only they knew how.
-So we’ve tried to approach this like a checklist: site architecture, keywords, meta descriptions, meta titles, image optimization and more.
+The good news is that we approach this problem by going through our checklist: site architecture, specific keywords, meta descriptions, meta titles, image optimization and more.

 It is also important to keep in mind that SEO takes time, patience, and effort.
 It requires continuous work to maintain and improve results.
-But if you don’t begin with these basics of SEO, your pages will never be found no matter how good your content is.
+But if you don’t begin with the basics of SEO we detail here, your pages will never be found no matter how good your content creation and long-tail keywords research is.

 Data: Google Analytics, Plausible, Mixpanel or Kissmetrics

 It’s important to begin with how you measure your data.
-Maybe you’re doing everything perfectly and it’s going great - but if you’ve never created content or had to build an audience and looked at how it performs organically, how would you know?
+Maybe you’re doing everything perfectly and it’s going great - but if you’ve never been responsible for content creation before or had to identify a target audience and follow how they interact organically, how would you even know what high-quality content looks like?

-The most commonly used analytics tool for web traffic is Google Analytics.
+The most commonly used analytics tool for analysing the organic search performance of your web pages is Google Analytics.
 Other tools that provide similar data include Plausible, Mixpanel and Kissmetrics.

-Google Analytics: Google Analytics is a free web analytics tool that provides detailed insights into site traffic and user behavior.
-With it, you can see how many people visit your site, where they come from, what pages they visit, and how long they stay on each page.
-This information is crucial for understanding how users interact with your content, identifying areas that need improvement, and optimizing your content to drive more traffic.
-On July 1st, 2023 Google will stop supplying data to their current version of this platform - known as Universal Analytics - and all must use Google Analytics 4.
-There is a lot of content to be found on how to use each, and we’ll provide our own guide soon.
+Google Analytics: Google Analytics is a free web analytics tool that provides detailed insights into your site traffic and user behavior.
+With it, you can see how many people visit your site, where they come from, which pages have high search volume, and how long they stay on each page.
+This information is crucial to understand how users interact with your content, identify areas that need improvement, and optimize your content to drive more traffic.
+On July 1st, 2023 Google stopped supplying data to their current version of this platform - known as Universal Analytics - so everyone must use Google Analytics 4.
+There is a lot of great content to be found on how to use GA4, and we’ll provide our own guide soon.

-Mixpanel: Mixpanel goes beyond basic website analytics to track user behavior across multiple platforms and devices.
-It is particularly useful applying your best practices for SEO to startups that offer mobile apps or other digital products requiring more sophisticated analytics and dedicated behaviour tracking.
-You can track user engagement, retention and conversion rates, so you can optimize marketing campaigns and user experience.
+Mixpanel: Mixpanel goes beyond basic website analytics to track user behavior across multiple platforms and devices so you can understand different buyer personas.
+It is particularly useful to apply best practices for SEO to startups that offer mobile apps or other digital products requiring more sophisticated analytics and dedicated tracking of user engagement.
+You can track engagement, retention and conversion rates, to optimize marketing campaigns and user experience.

-Kissmetrics: Kissmetrics helps track user behavior across multiple touchpoints.
-You can track user interactions across website, mobile app, email campaigns and more.
-You can then use this data to create personalized user experiences and improve conversion rates.
+Kissmetrics: Kissmetrics helps track the user experience across multiple touchpoints.
+You can track interactions across website, mobile app, email campaigns and more.
+You can then use this data to create a personalized user experience and improve conversion rates.
 Kissmetrics offers a range of advanced features like cohort analysis, funnel visualization, and A/B testing, making it a good choice for startups that want to take analytics to another level.

 Search Console

-Search Console helps you monitor and maintain your presence in search results.
-With Search Console, you can see how Google crawls and indexes your website (or how it doesn’t).
-You can also identify and fix technical issues that may affect page rank and understand how to optimize existing content for better organic performance.
-Search Console helps you understand the search queries that bring people to your site and the pages which are the most popular in search results.
+Google Search Console is the first step to help you monitor and maintain your presence on SERPs.
+With Google Search Console, you can see how your site is being crawled and indexed (or how it isn’t).
+You can also identify and fix technical issues that may affect page rank, you can see how you're performing on mobile devices and understand how to optimize existing content to improve user experience and organic performance.
+Google Search Console helps you understand the specific keywords that bring people to your site, your keyword rankings and the relevant content that is most popular in search results.

 If you’ve just read the previous paragraph but have never heard about Search Console, don’t worry.
 You’re not alone.
-You’re among a large group of business owners who are aware of SEO, know they should ‘publish content’ but have no idea how any of it works.
+You’re one of a lot of startups and many business owners who are aware of SEO, know they should have a solid SEO strategy, that they should be in the business of content creation and be ‘publishing great content’ but have no idea how any of what we've just described even works.
 We even have a question for it on our client pre-kickoff questionnaire that looks like this:

-So, if you’re not set up on GSC, go ahead and do it now.
-The simplest way is to do this as a ‘domain property’.
+So, if you’re not set up on Google Search Console, go ahead and do it right now.
+The simplest way is to do this is as a ‘domain property’.
 Just make sure you choose the 100% correct URL.
-Check the live URL of your site: make sure you match the https (NOT http) and whether the site uses www or not in your live URL.
-The fastest way is to go directly to your site in a browser and copy and paste that URL - when you click on the URL in your browser you’ll see the FULL detail of your site URL.
+Check the EXACT live URL of your site: make sure you match the https (NOT http) and whether the site uses www or not in your live URL.
+The fastest way is to click on your domain name in a browser and copy and paste that URL - when you click on the URL in your browser you’ll see the FULL detail of your site URL with your domain name.

 Sitemap

-Not a way to find buried treasure, or how builders navigate a construction site.
+Not a way to find buried treasure, nor how builders navigate a construction site.
 Read on…

 1. What is a Sitemap?

-The sitemap is much like a restaurant menu: this is how your site tells Google which pages exist and how they are ordered according to their relative importance.
+The sitemap is much like a restaurant menu: this is how your site tells Google and other search engines which pages exist and how they are ordered according to their relative importance.

 2. How to find your sitemap?

-To find the site map, check if there is one submitted to GSC by looking under ‘Sitemap’ in the left section of the control panel.
+To find the site map, check if there is one submitted to Google Search Console by looking under ‘Sitemap’ in the left section of the control panel.
 If there isn’t, there will be nothing under ‘submitted sitemaps’.

 In any case, you’ll need to find your sitemap on your live pages and understand how it is populated.
 You should be able to find it in your CMS (webflow, wordpress, Squarespace) usually under SEO ‘tools’ or ‘settings’.
 This is important because if you need to change the sitemap, you’ll need to know where it is and how it functions in your particular CMS.

-Most sitemaps that are linked to a CMS are auto-populated.
-This means that if you add a page it is immediately added and published to the sitemap.
-However, you may not want this to happen, or you’ll only want certain pages to be visible.
+Keep in mind that most sitemaps that are linked to a CMS are auto-populated.
+This means that if you add new pages they are immediately added and published to the sitemap.
+But you may not want this to happen, or you’ll only want certain pages to appear in the sitemap.

-For example, the iytro site uses webflow.
+For example, with our CMS.
 We have created a way to add customer testimonials called ‘shoutouts’ which you can see here.
-However, we use the same database in webflow (called a collection) to add all the logos you see on the homepage.
-If we don’t have a full testimonial such as this one, it isn’t added to the shoutouts page BUT the actual ‘shout out’ is still created in the collection and it creates a page in any case like here.
-Obviously, we don’t want people to find these pages so we don’t link to them anywhere, but the only way to remove them from the sitemap is to update it manually.
-So that’s exactly what we do.
+However, we use the same database to add the logos you see on the homepage.
+If we don’t have a full testimonial such as this one, it isn’t added to the shoutouts page BUT the actual ‘shout out’ is still created and it creates a page.
+We'd prefer if people didn't find these pages as it dilutes the user experience (and looks a bit weird) so we don’t link to them anywhere.
+However the only way to remove them from the sitemap is to update it manually.
+So... that’s what we do.

-It is important to keep in mind that removing pages from your sitemap doesn’t mean search engines - and therefore users - won’t find them.
+It is important to keep in mind - like with the shoutouts example above - that removing web pages from your sitemap doesn’t mean that search engines - and therefore users - won’t find them.
 It just means you have more control of what you want the search engine to consider important, and how the search engine web crawlers should view your site structure.

 Page Indexing

-Once you find or add the sitemap to GSC, you should next check whether your pages are being indexed.
-This means that the pages can be found via search engines.
+Once you find or add the sitemap to Google Search Console, you should next check whether your pages are actually being indexed.
+This means that the pages can be found via Google and other search engines.

-The indexing will not happen immediately and you may need to wait a few days if the sitemap - or your pages - are new.
-Even then, you may encounter issues which we’ll cover below in ‘non-indexed pages’
+Indexing may not happen immediately.
+You can wait a few days if the sitemap - or your pages - are new.
+Even then, you may encounter issues or decide you want submit your pages directly, both of which are covered by the section below: ‘non-indexed pages’.

 1. What should and shouldn’t be indexed?

 That’s a decision for you.
-A good example is where you have authors and tags that are auto created for blog content, like in Wordpress.
-It automatically creates a page for each author and each tag, but this is not necessarily valuable content.
+A good example is where you have authors and tags that are auto created for blog content, as happens in Wordpress.
+It automatically creates a page for each author and each tag, but this is not necessarily valuable or relevant content.

 2. Non-indexed pages

-If you’ve been producing new content for months but have not seen an uplift in traffic, then It’s possible your pages aren’t being indexed.
-The easiest way to find out whether this is the case, is to look at the sitemap section in GSC.
+If you’ve been producing new, high-quality content for months but have'nt seen an uplift in organic traffic, then It’s possible your web pages aren’t being indexed.
+The easiest way to find out whether this is the case, is to look at the sitemap section in Google Search Console.

 In GSC go to ‘Sitemaps’ under ‘Indexing’ in the left menu.